angeldhungana32/Machine-Learning-Project/src/README.md

 - Now, we open the Pickle file, and split the data using Cross Validation method, into 70% for Training and 30% for Testing with random shuffle
 - We choose the reviews to be positive or negative based on their rating,
     - Two Choices:
-        - > 3 positive, else negative
+       - &lt 3 positive, else negative
-        - >= 3 positive else negative
+        - &lt= 3 positive else negative
 - We run various classifiers located in **classifiers folder** and store the Classification Report in **results folder**
     - This is done in run_all_review_classifier.py file.
     - This also includes testing the adaboost classifer various parameter